hauzer/scrobbler/README.rst

     If a username is provided, you will be prompted for a password.
     If the command is invoked without any arguments, a Last.fm authorization web-page will be opened for you to grant access to the application.

+    - [--dont-invoke-browser, -x]
+        When invoking the command without arguments, always show the authentication URL; never try to automatically open it.

 - *list-users* - List known users and their corresponding session keys.